epsilon537/boxlambda/_posts/24-07-05-interrupts.markdown

 mathjax: yes
 ---

+*Updated 23 December 2025:*
+- *Removed references to PicoRV DMA which is no longer included in the SoC.*
+- *Removed reference to 'On WSL' documentation.*

 BoxLambda is inching closer to gateware-completeness.
 I added interrupt support so the various components of the BoxLambda SoC can report specific events back to the CPU and/or indicate that software intervention may be required.
 For better or worse, I've spent a good portion of this post wrestling with the terms *Edge-Triggered* and *Level-Sensitive* interrupt.

 Recap